acierto/email-inputs/README.md

 # How component works

-* Email block created by pressing Enter, entering comma, or by losing focus on the input field.
+* Email block creates by pressing Enter, entering comma, or by losing focus on the input field.
 A Block can be deleted.
 * Input width depends on the parent container’s width and height.
 If parent width changes, emails redistributes by rows.